brunorijsman/dske-python/docs/user-guide.md

 If you are a software developer and would like more details about the implementation, see the [developer guide](developer-guide.md).

-## Topology file
+## Configuration file

-We first need a topology YAML file which describes the topology of the network.
+We first need a configuration YAML file which describes the topology of the network.
 It lists the names of
 the DSKE security hubs (hubs for short), the DSKE clients (clients for short), and the encryptors.
 .

-The repository contains an example `topology.yaml` file:
+The repository contains an example `dske-config.yaml` file, which is the default configuration:

 <pre>
-$ <b>cat topology.yaml</b>
+$ <b>cat dske-config.yaml</b>
 hubs:
   - name: hank
   - name: helen